ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 * `--build <PATH>` to specify build directory.
 * `-v` or `--verbose` for verbose diagnostic output.

-Generate files for a new unit test with `mbed unittest --new <FILE>`.
+Generate files for a new unit test with `mbed test --unittests --new <FILE>`.

 ### Building and running unit tests

 You can specify to only **build** the unit tests by using the `--compile option:

 ```
-$ mbed unittest --compile
+$ mbed test --unittests --compile
 ```

 You can specify to only **run** the unit tests by using the `--run` option:

 ```
-$ mbed unittest --run
+$ mbed test --unittests --run
 ```

-If you do not specify any of these, `mbed unittest` builds all available unit tests and runs them.
+If you do not specify any of these, `mbed test --unittests` builds all available unit tests and runs them.

 ### Running a subset of tests

 You can run a **limited set** of unit tests by using the `-r` or `--regex` option.
 This takes a regular expression, which it compares against the test names.
 For example, to run all cellular unit tests, you can specify:

 ```
-$ mbed unittest -r cellular
+$ mbed test --unittests -r cellular
 ```

 ### Getting code coverage